Gabriel A. Rabinovich

-Gabriel A. Rabinovich, Ph.D. is an Argentinian biochemist who is currently a professor at the School of Exact and Natural Sciences at the University of Buenos Aires.
+Gabriel A. Rabinovich is an Argentine biochemist who is currently a professor at the School of Exact and Natural Sciences at the University of Buenos Aires.
 He is also the deputy director of Immunopathology Laboratories, and the head of Structural and Functional Glycomic Laboratories.

 Rabinovich has conducted research on effective tumor immunotherapy.
 He looked at different ways in which tumors overcome immune responses and how such tumors can be regressed.
 He also looked at the properties of galectins, and how they show potential for disease.

 Early life

 Rabinovich was born in Córdoba, Argentina in 1969.
-He graduated from the Kennedy Institute of Rheumatology at Oxford University in 1998 with a Biochemistry degree.
-He then earned a Ph.D. in Immunology while at the University of Córdoba in 1999.
+He graduated from the School of Chemical Sciences at National University of Córdoba in 1993 with a Biochemistry degree.
+He then earned a Ph.D. in Immunology while at the same university in 1999.

 After graduating, Rabinovich obtained a post-doctoral position at the University of Buenos Aires.
-He is also a member of the Argentinean National Academy of Science, was a visiting professor at multiple universities, and is on 12 different journal Editorial Boards.
+He is also a member of the Argentine National Academy of Science, was a visiting professor at multiple universities, and is on 12 different journal Editorial Boards.
 He is now a full-time professor of Immunology and a senior investigator with the National Research Council.